International Relations Grants Program Council for Australian-Arab Relations (CAAR) 2019-2020 Grant Guidelines

 We will not exceed the maximum grant amount under any circumstances.
 If you incur extra eligible expenditure, you must pay it yourself.

 We will make an initial payment on execution of the grant agreement and on receipt of a valid invoice.
-For multi-year grants, we will make subsequent payments, detailed in the grant agreement, progressively based on your interim reports, including acquittals, and receipt of a valid invoice.

 All grants are awarded in Australian dollars.
 You are responsible for any financial differences that may occur from the time of the application submission to when the project takes place, due to fluctuations in the exchange rate.